alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 ## PostgreSQL

-Government PaaS enables you to create a PostgreSQL database service (powered by Amazon Web Services) and bind it to your app.
+GOV.UK PaaS enables you to create a PostgreSQL database service (powered by Amazon Web Services) and bind it to your app.

 In Cloud Foundry, each service may have multiple plans available with different characteristics.

-Currently, Government PaaS offers a ``postgres`` service which is available with six separate plans:
+Currently, GOV.UK PaaS offers a ``postgres`` service which is available with six separate plans:

 * ``S-dedicated-9.5``
 * ``S-HA-dedicated-9.5`` (high availability, recommended for production)